How to get first clients as a startup

 Experts agree upon the following signs indicating your client is about to leave:

-Sometimes, despite all the effort your team puts in for your customers, losing a big client becomes inevitable.
+Sometimes, losing a big client becomes inevitable despite all the effort your team puts in for your customers.
 Before indulging in constructive self-analysis (or completely excruciating self-loathing), we recommend that you consider the following:

 Your client’s former project manager saw a lot of value in your relationships, but the new one doesn’t.
 They want to prove themselves useful, so they start changing everything their hands can reach.
 Or, a decision-maker on your client’s side decides to prioritize other directions.

-Your client might have hired an in-house employee able to cover the tasks that you previously got paid for.
+Your client might have hired an in-house employee to cover the tasks you previously paid for.
 Simple as that.

 The real question you need to ask yourself when you lose a client is, “What did I do to cause their leave?”
 Some circumstances are out of your control.
 But, if you dig deeper, you will probably find one or several flaws and mistakes in your approach.